 ‘Eclipse’ was born 1764 and named after the solar eclipse that occurred on April 1st of that year.
 It seems that the horse could not be beaten and won 18 races and was then put out to stud and appears in the pedigree of most modern thoroughbreds.
 So, we thought we would take a look at some of the many paintings of him.

-O’Kelly died December 28th 1787 and Eclipse died February 26th, 1789.
-Upon the death of O’Kelly, Charlotte was left well provide for in his will, but despite all her acquired wealth towards the end of her life she found herself back in the debtors prison.
+O’Kelly died December 28th, 1787 and Eclipse died February 26th, 1789.
+Upon the death of O’Kelly, Charlotte was left well provided for in his will, but despite all her acquired wealth towards the end of her life, she found herself back in the debtors prison.
 Charlotte died in unknown circumstances in 1813.

 ‘Eclipse’ by John Nost Sartorius (1759–1828), National Heritage Centre for Horseracing & Sporting Art